A-theProgrammer/Latent-3D-GGaussian-Diffusion/README.md

 ## 4. Project Explanation

-### Technical Concepts IMplemented in the Project
+### Technical Concepts Implemented in the Project

 - **Deep Learning & PyTorch:**
-  - PyTorch is used to build and train neural networks (VQ-VAE and diffusion model).
-It allows for efficient computations on CPU or GPU.
+  - PyTorch is used to build and train the neural networks (VQ-VAE and diffusion model), allowing for efficient computations on CPU or GPU.

 - **VQ-VAE (Vector Quantized Variational Autoencoder):**
   - **Encoder:** Compresses a detailed 3D point cloud into a simpler, 64-dimensional representation.
-  - **Vector Quantizer:** Converts the continuous latent vector into a set of standard symbols (from a fixed dictionary).
+  - **Vector Quantizer:** Converts the continuous latent vector into a set of standard symbols using a fixed dictionary of 512 entries.
-  - **Decoder:** Reconstructs the original 3D point cloud from these symbols.
+  - **Decoder:** Reconstructs the original 3D point cloud from the quantized latent vectors.

 - **Diffusion Model:**
-  - Starts with noisy latent vectors and gradually refines them into clean representations, much like sharpening a blurry image.
+  - Starts with noisy latent vectors and gradually refines them into clean representations—similar to sharpening a blurry image.

 - **3D Point Cloud Visualization:**
   - A point cloud is a collection of points in 3D space.
-The interactive Plotly graph lets you see the generated 3D structure with a color gradient indicating point distance from the origin.
+The interactive Plotly graph visualizes the generated 3D structure with a color gradient that indicates the distance of each point from the origin.

 ### Performance and Resource Usage